Windz-GameDev/Data-Analytics-Lab-4---Analyzing-BRFSS-Data-Assignment/README.md

 # Data-Analytics-Lab-4---Analyzing-BRFSS-Data-Assignment

+Intro:

+This is my lab 4 assignment for the CAP4784 Introduction to Data Analytics Class at UNF.

 Project Description:

 In this program, I analyzed BRFSS weight vs. height data from a CSV file.
 The data has five attributes: